Giving freedom and mobility worldwide

 Volunteers also assist with cutting and sewing covers for the wheelchair seat backs and knitting knee rugs and soft toys to ensure maximum comfort.
 This means we are able to minimise manufacturing and administrative costs allowing for 100% of our funding to go towards our mission.
 Learn more about volunteering at Wheelchairs for Kids here.

-Made to World Health Organisations strict standards, and made by an all volunteer workforce in the Wangara, Perth factory, the Wheelchair is fully adjustable, to allow for the child’s growth.
+Made to World Health Organization guidelines, and made by an all volunteer workforce in the Wangara, Perth factory, the Wheelchair is fully adjustable, to allow for the child’s growth.
 It is made as a rough terrain wheelchair, it has solid puncture proof tyres complete with wheel covers and a single front wheel which makes it easier to travel over rough pot-holed jungle tracks.

 “I was born with fragile legs and growing up it was quite a challenge travelling from one place to another.
 I feel comfortable with my new wheelchair from Wheelchairs For Kids, my handwriting has greatly improved and I no longer eat from the dirty ground like before.”